scanzy/electric-scraper/README.md

         // other files
       },

-      // uses this website if no patterns match "fallback": true
+      // flag to use this configuration if no patterns match "fallback": true
     },
     // other types